Yasin197/finance-quant-tech/README.md

 # Finance, quants and tech
-Collection of finance, quants and mathematics topics.
+Collection of finance, quants and tech topics.